clientIO/joint/docs/src/joint/api/dia/Element/prototype/removePort.md

 <pre class="docs-method-signature"><code>element.removePort(port, [opt])</code></pre>

-Remove port from element, where `port` is port object, or `portId`.
+Remove a port from an element, where `port` is a port object, or `portId`.